NodyHub/blog/content/posts/container-breakouts-part2.md

 groups=0(root)
 ```

-An alternative location to get details about the process capabilities can be taken from `/proc/self/status`, as following (thanks to Chis le Roy ([@brompwnie](https://twitter.com/brompwnie)) for one of the latest tweets):
+An alternative location to get details about the process capabilities can be taken from `/proc/self/status`, as following (thanks to [Chris le Roy](https://twitter.com/brompwnie) for one of the latest tweets):
 ```
 user@ca719daf3844:~$ grep Cap /proc/self/status
 CapInh:	0000003fffffffff